SujanBoopathy/SujanBoopathy/README.md

 - 👋 Hi, I’m @SujanBoopathy
-- 👀 I’m interested in AL/ML Engineering
+- 👀 I’m interested in AL/ML Engineering and Back-end Development & experienced in C,C++,Java,Python and MySQL
-- 🌱 I’m currently learning C++ , MySQL , PHP and MongoDB
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me at sujansaradha@gmail.com